embarklabs/embark/site/source/_posts/2019-11-21-nim-vs-crystal-part-2-threading-tooling.md

 ### Kemal

 Obviously, there ***had*** to be a web framework appear in this list, seen as that's what absolutely **every** dev seems to want to implement.
-My choice hereis my buddy [Serdar's](https://twitter.com/sdogruyol) library [Kemal](https://kemalcr.com/).
+My choice here is my buddy [Serdar's](https://twitter.com/sdogruyol) library; [Kemal](https://kemalcr.com/).
 One feature I really like about it, is how simple it makes it to utilise JSON & create a JSON API.
 For example, accepting JSON in a POST request, parsing & mapping it directly to an object:

 ``` crystal
 require "kemal"